Mimetis/Dotmim.Sync/docs/readme.md

 **TL,DR** : Here is the most straightforward way to synchronize two relational databases:

+> If you don't have any databases ready for testing, use this one : [AdventureWorks lightweight script for SQL Server](https://github.com/Mimetis/Dotmim.Sync/blob/master/CreateAdventureWorks.sql)
+> The script is ready to execute in SQL Server.
+It contains :
+> - A lightweight AdvenureWorks database, acting as the Server database (called AdventureWorks)
+> - An empty database, acting as the Client database (called Client)

 ``` cs
 // Create 2 Sql Sync providers
 var serverProvider = new SqlSyncProvider(serverConnectionString);